RHEnVision/provisioning-backend/docs/configure-gcp.md

 11. Create an image in Image Builder for GCP https://console.stage.redhat.com/api/image-builder/v1.
 Share that image with the **service account** you have created (Copy the service account's email from the IAM console and paste it in Image builder wizard).

+## About the Shared Image
+The steps above are for creating a service account for local development environment.
+There is a service account and projects available for the provisioning team, which can be found in satellite pages.
+When using the provisioning service account, the image does not need to be shared with a customer email or the provisioning service account.
+For simplicity and correctness with IB, we have decided to directly share all the GCP images created using IB with the provisioning service account.

 ## Configuring Sources microservice